sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 The ``doTrial_`` function
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``doTrial_`` function is called each time a trial is started, and is responsible for generating the sound and presenting them to the listener.
+The ``doTrial_`` function is called each time a trial is started, and is responsible for generating the sounds and presenting them to the listener.
 The ``doTrial_`` function for our frequency discrimination experiment is shown below:

 .. code-block:: python
    :linenos: